Singular beers, unfined and unfiltered, brewed by hand in Old Heath, Colchester since 2016. I suppose I could call them

 Brewing commercially since late 2016, as of late-2020 I’ve put a hold on producing casks and kegs, not wanting to take sales away from bigger breweries who need the money to pay rent and rates and staff.
 I’ve moved over to brewing entirely for bottles and cans.
-I now have online shop and deliver bottles/cans to CO1 to CO7 postcodes, and post cans anywhere in the UK.
+I now have online shop and deliver bottles/cans to CO1 to CO8 postcodes (slightly further afield if you buy a box), and post cans anywhere in the UK.

 My beers are unfined and unfiltered, and are mostly vegan (lactose in milk stout and honey in honey porters being the exceptions.)